TimMisiak/windup/README.md

 This is NOT a good replacement for using the appinstaller directly, but is useful on platforms where appinstaller is not available, such as Windows Server.

+The installer attempts to be intelligent and will download only the MSIX file that is relevant for the current architecture, instead of downloading the entire msixbundle.

 **This program is not endorsed or supported by Microsoft**

 ## How to use